pixelbar/nodeschool-hardware/README.md

 For the first project we'll create what is known as the "hello world" for hardware, we'll make a LED blink!

 !!!TODO: insert schematics here

+Connect the components according to the schematic displayed above.

+You can find the code for this project in `src/blinky.ts`.
+To run the code, replace the contents of `src/main.ts` with `import "./blinky";`.
+Play around with the code, change the interval in which the LED blinks up.

+## Project 2: Input

+We'll now use a button to make the LED light up.

+!!!TODO: insert schematics here

+You can find the code for this project in `src/blinky.ts`.
+To run the code, replace the contents of `src/main.ts` with `import "./input";`.
+Play around with the code, e.g., have the LED light up in a certain pattern (morse), or let the LED blink in a certain interval based on how long you press the button for (advanced).

+## Project 3: PIM

+!!!TODO: insert image of PIM board

+Now let's connect PIM.
+PIM is a custom designed PCB, it contains 4 buttons and 4 LEDs.

+!!!TODO: insert schematics here